Thomas of Villanova

 "What great profit you gain from God when you are generous!
 You give a coin and receive a kingdom; you give bread from wheat and receive the Bread of Life; you give a transitory good and receive an everlasting one."

 Thomas of Villanova gave away his clothes as a boy and the furnishings of his episcopal palace as archbishop.
-King Charles V declared that his preaching could move even the stones.
-Known as the 'Father of the Poor,' this Augustinian archbishop turned Valencia's neglected see upside down — and died in his patched friar's habit in 1555.
+Charles V exclaimed after hearing him preach: 'This monsignor can move even the stones!'
+Known as the 'Father of the Poor,' this Augustinian archbishop arrived in Valencia to find a neglected see and proceeded to reform it parish by parish — dying in his patched friar's habit in 1555.

 Life Locations